GARLIC: GAussian Representation LearnIng for spaCe partitioning: Appendix

-This supplementary material provides additional details and experiments as mentioned in the main paper.
-Sec.~\ref{sec:complexity} discusses and provides detailed computational time and space complexity for the build and query procedures of our proposed method.
-Sec.~\ref{sec:implementation} contains additional technical details regarding the datasets used and the experimental setup, as well as the training pipeline.
-Sec.~\ref{sec:ablation} provides ablation studies to validate our choices regarding the tuned hyperparameters of our method and the components of it (discussed in Sec.4 of the main paper).
-Sec.~\ref{sec:diagnostics} contains visualization of diagnostics and statistics regarding our proposed method, in order to provide a comprehensive understanding of its behavior.
+This appendix provides additional details and experiments as mentioned in the main paper.
+Section~\ref{sec:ablation} provides additional results and ablation studies to the ones presented in Section~\ref{sec:exp} of the main paper.
+Section~\ref{sec:diagnostics} contains visualization of diagnostics and statistics regarding our proposed method, to provide a comprehensive understanding of its behavior.
+Section~\ref{sec:implementation} contains additional technical details regarding the datasets used and the experimental setup, as well as the training pipeline.
+Section~\ref{sec:complexity} discusses and provides detailed computational time and space complexity for the build and query procedures of GARLIC.